ABOUT FILMING IN LONG BEACH

 If permit terms are violated, the City of Long Beach may revoke the permit.
 City reserves the right to summarily revoke the permit at any time upon written notice to Permittee from the City Manager, or his designee, for reasons of disaster, emergency, or other change of circumstances which in the sole discretion of the City Manager necessitates a revocation of the permit.

-Animal Control Permit
+Animal Care Services Permit